Christmas Staff Meeting 9.12.20

 Creative.
 Curious.
 Caring.
 We make every moment count

 Within this project pupils will have the opportunity to develop:

 - Courage to stand out and be different (risk taking).

 - Awareness of the global community.

 The big questions the children will explore are:

-- Is there freedom in the arts?
+- How is there freedom in the arts?